Conspiracies and you

 - Does the story make sense—how do conspiracists make it seem believable?
 What efforts are made to confirm and verify claims and evidence?

 - Are propaganda techniques important to the story’s credibility or attraction?
+Some possible resources (from the lecture material):

 - Are there images used, any way to verify their truthfulness?